Updated: May 18

 A change in bowel habit causing persistently looser or more frequent stools for more than six weeks in individuals aged over 60

 Once you have been diagnosed, you may start reading about this condition and how to manage IBS.
 It is very important to seek advice from a reliable source in order get the most evidenced-based and safe information.
 Before trying anything drastic or eliminating certain foods, we would advise you to work through some first line advice to see if some simple changes help relieve symptoms.

-Here are some practical tips on how to manage IBS:
+Here are some practical tips on how to manage IBS symptoms: